josephfosco/transit/README.md

 To run tests
   Start a REPL
-  Load all tests from the test directory (clojure.test/run-all-tests #"transit.*")
+  Load all tests from the test directory (you can do this
+    by loading test/transit/core_test.clj)
+  (clojure.test/run-all-tests #"transit.*")

 To run tests in one namespace